Platform Compatibility

 - Blender 4.3 may not work because issue with installation that has been fixed after its release

-- Blender 4.4 or later will work
+- Blender 4.4 or later will be compatible, up to Blender 5.0

 Installation